 A single-family rental home can be held long-term to collect the recurring cash flow.
 Or, it can be sold to another residential investor, to the existing tenant, or even to a mega-company that owns thousands of single-family rentals and is looking to buy more.

-That lifestyle preference is rapidly changing now, with people across all age groups moving away from crowded cities.
+According to a Forbes article, that lifestyle preference is rapidly changing in 2020, with people across all age groups moving away from crowded cities.

 Pre COVID-19 pandemic, single-family build-to-rent investors were buying 20 or 30 homes within the same subdivision where most people owned their homes.
-The National Real Estate Investor (NREI) explains why developers were willing to sell blocks of homes at a small discount, such as kickstarting a new project or closing out an existing one.
+In 2019, the National Real Estate Investor (NREI) explained why developers were willing to sell blocks of homes at a small discount, such as kickstarting a new project or closing out an existing one.

 Today, the single-family build-to-rent market is expanding.
 Developers are building entire ‘horizontal’ communities of rental homes that run by the same multifamily management model while being more attractive to both tenants and investors: